By Steve & Tamami Laser

 Perhaps the most amazing thing of all is that we have nothing to complain about.
 The seats are comfortable, the ride quality is smooth and sporty, the engine is responsive, and there have been no surprises.
 We’re looking forward to the next two-and-a-half years of driving.

-Click or tap on the following link for our first CR-V long-term review story:
+Visit the following links for our CR-V long-term review stories:

-The 2018 CR-V test car in this story is privately leased by the editorial staff of CarNichiWa.com
+The 2018 CR-V test car in this story is privately leased by the editor of CarNichiWa.com

 Story, photos and video © 2018 CarNichiWa.com